dylan-mcdougall/Purrfolio/README.md

 # Purrfolio :money_with_wings:
 ##### Afford the life your cat deserves. :smiley_cat:

+First collaborative project I had made when I was first learning to code.
+Dead but keeping for the sake of it.

 __Purrfolio__ is a stock trading website. __Purrfolio__ allows users to buy and sell stocks and to watch stocks. __Purrfolio__ was created by [Dylan](https://github.com/dylan-mcdougall), [Charles](https://github.com/C-Carroll), and [Emily](https://github.com/eanorman) Check it out [here](http://https://purrfolio.onrender.com/).

 ## Technologies Used